Crash reports belong on the issue tracker! Feature suggestions, too! Please, I'm having a hard enough time keeping track of everything as it is.

 - Scepters - Much slower than swords, low melee damage, but high magic damage.
 Super-tier only.
 Less durability than most tools.

 - Tomahawks - Throwing axes.
 Low melee damage, but a thrown tomahawk can deal a devastating amount of damage, especially if it hits the target's head.
-They are somewhat effective at chopping wood.
+They are somewhat effective as an axe.

 - Pickaxes - Similar to vanilla pickaxes, but they work on more materials like glass.
 They have the Area Miner super skill.